ak-run/sql-cfg-project/README.md

 - 4 views and their function is explained in the code.
 - Query with a subquery displaying customers who spent more than 500.
 - Query showing number of bookings each month.

+# Future development
+- This is not a finished product but a beginning of database, and it gave us opportunity to practise SQL.